Redbubble

 Redbubble is a global online marketplace for print-on-demand products based on user-submitted artwork.
 The company was founded in 2006 in Melbourne, Australia, and also maintains offices in San Francisco and Berlin.

-The company operates primarily on the Internet and allows its members to sell their artwork as decoration on a variety of products.
-Products include prints, T-shirts, hoodies, cushions, duvet covers, leggings, stickers, skirts, and scarves.
+The company operates primarily on the internet/websites and allows its members to sell their artwork as decoration on a variety of products.
+Products include prints, T-shirts, phone cases, hoodies, cushions, duvet covers, leggings, stickers, dresses, and scarves.
 The company offers free membership to artists who maintain the copyrights to their work, regulate their own prices, and decide which products may display their images.

+In fiscal year 2023 Redbubble had 5.0M customers, buying 4.8M different designs, from 650K artists.

+Redbubble is a part of Articore Group Limited, which is publicly traded as ATG on the Australian Securities Exchange.

 History

 The company was founded in 2006 by Martin Hosking, Peter Styles, and Paul Vanzella after raising $2 million in investor capital.
 On 16 June 2011, Hosking left his position at Aconex to focus on his job as CEO of Redbubble.

-In March 2014, it was reported that 51,900 artists have successfully sold their creations on Redbubble, generating more than A$15 million in earnings.
+In March 2014, it was reported that 51,900 artists have successfully sold their creations on Redbubble, generating more than $15 million in earnings.
 At the time it was estimated that eight million unique viewers visited the site every month.

 In 2015, Redbubble raised A$15.5 million in funding from various investors including Melbourne-based Acorn Capital and London based investor Piton Capital.

 Since February 2015, Redbubble has been running an artist residency program at their Melbourne office.
 The purpose of the program is to enable selected artists with the opportunity to produce artwork at Redbubble artist studio while collaborating with other artists.

-The company was listed on the Australian Stock Exchange in May 2016.
+The company was listed on the Australian Securities Exchange in May 2016.

 In January 2017, Hosking reported 450,000 active artists and 10 million site visits per month.
 In the last ten years, almost 7 million people have bought products from the site, generating $70 million earned by artists.

 In June 2018, it was announced that Hosking would be stepping down as CEO.
-COO Barry Newstead, who has been with the company since 2013, would take over as CEO in August 2018.
+COO Barry Newstead, who had been with the company since 2013, took over as CEO in August 2018.

-In October 2018, Redbubble acquired US-based TeePublic for A$57.7 million.
+In October 2018, Redbubble acquired US-based TeePublic for $57.7 million.
+In February 2020, Newstead was ousted as CEO after the company's non-executive directors decided a change in leadership was necessary.
+In January 2021, Michael Ilczynski joined the company as CEO.
+He resigned in March 2023.

+In November 2023, Redbubble Group (owner of Redbubble and TeePublic) rebranded as Articore.

+On 2 June 2025, Vivek Kumar was appointed Group CEO.